Gardiner, Maine: History

-The city became known worldwide for exporting ice.
+The city became known for exporting ice.
 Each winter men cut large blocks from the Kennebec River, then covered the ice with sawdust in warehouses to keep it frozen into summer.
 It was loaded year-round on large vessels for shipment throughout the United States and world.
 Gardiner was noted for its pristine Kennebec ice, harvested at the furthest point upriver that deep-draft vessels could reach.

 In 1851, the city was connected by railroad.
 One of the first workable steam automobiles in America was built in Gardiner in 1858.
 Beginning in the 1860s, paper mills flourished, as did the commercial ice industry between the 1880s and 1920s.
 By the 1960s, however, many mills declined and closed, sending Gardiner's economy plummeting.
 The former mill town is now largely a bedroom community for people who work in Augusta, the state's capital, as well as Bath Iron Works in Bath.
 Some residents commute as far as the Portland area.
 The city is endowed with a great deal of antique architecture, much of it beautifully restored.
 In 1980, the entire downtown historic district became one of the National Register of Historic Places listings in Kennebec County, Maine.